nico-dangelo/nico-dangelo/content/post/2023-06-21-some-thoughts-on-science-communication-in-the-fediverse/index.Rmd

 ### On recentralization, or, don't feed the data parasites

 Mastodon has been abuzz with concerns about another problem: the perceived encroachment of the same corporations behind the platforms so many left behind into the Fediverse.
-Not long after Elon's takeover, Jack Dorsey launched "BlueSky," a comparatively bare bones, invite-only platform based largely on Twitter.
+Not long after Elon's takeover, Jack Dorsey launched "BlueSky," a comparatively bare bones, invite-only platform based largely on Twitter source.
 It currently does not federate, but it seems likely that will happen in the future.
-Of seemingly more urgent concern is the news that "Meta," the parent company of Facebook conveniently rebranded to distance itself from Cambridge Analytica and the sentiment analysis-assisted organization of several fascist coup attempts around the world, is planning to launch its own social network based on Mastodon's source, with the apparent intention of federating.
+Of seemingly more urgent concern is the news that "Meta," the parent company of Facebook conveniently rebranded to distance itself from Cambridge Analytica and the sentiment analysis feedback loop-driven organization of several fascist coup attempts around the world, is planning to launch its own social network based on Mastodon's source, with the apparent intention of federating.